Information on Health Plans for Individuals

 In addition to possibly being eligible for COBRA1 or State Continuation, there are many options and resources available to you.
 If you have any questions, please call 1-800- 211-5417.

-What it is: Private health insurance that individuals purchase through an online marketplace where they can compare prices.
+What it is: Private health insurance that individuals purchase, either through an online marketplace where they can compare prices (on Exchange), or directly from the insurance company (off Exchange).

 Eligibility: While there is an annual enrollment period every fall, you may be able to enroll at other times during the year if you have recently lost job-based health insurance coverage, had a change in income, or another qualifying event.
-You have 60 days after a qualifying event to enroll in a Marketplace plan.
+You have 60 days after a qualifying event to enroll in an individual & family health plan.
 Check to see if OptimaFit® Individual & Family plans are available in your area.

 Benefits: All Optima Health plans offer comprehensive healthcare coverage and benefits for emergency care, virtual visits, inpatient stays, preventive care, doctor office visits, and more.
 Out-of-pocket costs will vary based on your plan and desired level of coverage.

 Cost: Optima Health offers a wide variety of plans and premium rates to fit any budget.
-Plus, depending on your income, you may qualify for a federal subsidy.
+Plus, depending on your income, you may qualify to receive a government subsidy for plans sold on Exchange, meaning that your monthly health insurance costs (a.k.a. your premium) might be lower.

-When coverage starts: If the Marketplace approves your enrollment, coverage will usually start the first of the month after you have selected a plan and made your first premium payment.
-If you’ve lost group coverage recently and you pick a Marketplace plan by the end of May, your new coverage starts June 1.
+On Exchange: If the Marketplace approves your enrollment and you enroll by the fifteenth of the month, coverage will usually start the first of the month after you have selected a plan and made your first premium payment.
+If you’ve lost group coverage recently and you pick a Marketplace plan by the fifteenth of June, your new coverage starts July 1.

 What it is: The Commonwealth of Virginia’s health coverage option provides free or low-cost health coverage for low-income families and children, pregnant women, the elderly, and people with disabilities.
 Coverage starts on the first day of the month in which you apply and are found eligible.